What Is a Case Date?

 What Is a Court Hearing?

+At your case date, there may be a hearing on any relevant issues while the divorce is pending.
 A hearing is a proceeding before the Court.
-The spouses’ attorneys present evidence and argue in support of their claims, after which the Judge issues a ruling.
+The spouses’ attorneys present evidence and argue in support of their claims, after which the Judge rules.

 What Happens If There’s a Hearing at the Case Date?